-- W = 2, as you are used to the crowds.
+- W2 = 2, as you are used to the crowds.

 - W3 =4, you fear sharks a lot.

 There are different types of neural networks that are suitable for different purposes.
-Here, we have listed some of the most typical types of neural networks.
+Here, we have listed some of the most common types of neural networks.

 - Perceptron is capable of implementing logic gates, like NAND, AND, and OR.

-It is one of the simplest neural network types and is also known as multi-layer perceptron (MLP).
+It is one of the simplest types of neural nets and is also known as multi-layer perceptron (MLP).
 Though it is called a multi-layer perceptron, it consists of sigmoid neurons.
-In this type of neural network, the input data moves in a single direction, i.e., it enters through the input layer and leaves the network via the output layer.
+In this type of neural net, the input data moves in a single direction, i.e., it enters through the input layer and leaves the network via the output layer.